Image of Banting Robotics magazines in a pile

 Nori typography guide

-In addition to the statistic above, I conducted my own research by sending out surveys to girls aged 11–17 within my circle of family and friends, and I received a very troubling response.
+I also conducted my own research by sending out surveys to girls aged 11–17 within my circle of family and friends, and I received a very troubling response.
 Most of the responses were extremely raw and emotional, with girls admitting they could use help navigating puberty and communicating with their families about their emotional and physical state.
 Below is a short summary of the survey responses.
 Full responses and anonymous participant comments are available upon request.

 Nori typography guide